 Hampsthwaite Church of England Primary School combines a clear values-driven identity with outcomes that sit well above England averages, and Early Years provision that looks carefully planned rather than improvised.
 The strongest fit is for families who want a village primary with high expectations, a structured daily routine, and wraparound care that is part of the normal offer.
 The main hurdle is admission, competition for places is the limiting factor for many families.

-The academic outcomes are a clear strength.
-In 2024, 86.67% of pupils met the expected standard in reading, writing and mathematics combined, well above the England average of 62%, and 30% reached the higher standard compared with an England average of 8%.
-The latest inspection profile also shows very strong behaviour and early years provision.
+The academic outcomes still include clear strengths.
+In the current 2025 dataset, 60% of pupils met the expected standard in reading, writing and mathematics combined, and 20% reached the higher standard.
+Subject-level data is strongest in maths, GPS and reading, and the latest inspection profile also shows very strong behaviour and early years provision.

 This is a state school with no tuition fees.
 Families should still budget for normal associated costs such as uniform, trips, and optional clubs or activities that carry charges.